KasparEtter/ef1p/pages/email/email.md

 The best-known maintainer of block lists is [The Spamhaus Project](https://en.wikipedia.org/wiki/The_Spamhaus_Project).
 Before you try to relay email directly with the [ESMTP tool](#esmtp-tool), you can check [here](https://www.spamhaus.org/lookup/) whether your IP address is blocked.
-If you use and misuse the ESMTP tool a lot, your address might get listed there.
+If you use and misuse the ESMTP tool a lot, your address may get listed there.
 Once your address is on their block list, your chances of relaying emails successfully dwindle.
-Block lists are fed by spam filters, which in turn are trained by users who mark unwanted messages as spam.
+Block lists are fed by spam filters, which in turn are trained by users, who mark unwanted messages as spam.
 Another way to identify spammers is to set up a [honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)):
 An email server or email address which is positioned to attract spammers but unlikely to be contacted by legitimate parties.